j-easy/easy-batch/easybatch-tutorials/src/main/java/org/easybatch/tutorials/advanced/cbrd/fruits/README.md

-# Filter-Map-Reduce Tutorial
+# Content-Based record dispatcher Tutorial 2

 ## Description

-This tutorial is a filter-map-reduce application that operates on a list of persons and calculates some statistics on these persons.
+This tutorial is a show case of the `ContentBasedRecordDispatcher` to dispatch fruits based on their type.
+Fruits are processed in parallel using multiple queues.

 ## Pre-requisite